Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 USDJPY, “US Dollar vs Japanese Yen”

-The USD/JPY pair fell to reach 111.80.
-Possibly, today the price may grow towards 112.60.
-After that, the instrument may move downwards with the target at 112.05.
+The USD/JPY pair is forming another ascending impulse.
+Possibly, today the price may break 112.72.
+The first target is at 113.75.

 AUDUSD, “Australian Dollar vs US Dollar”

-The AUD/USD pair is forming another consolidation range in the form of the Triangle pattern.
-Possibly, today the price may move upwards to reach 0.7683 and then fall to break 0.7600. the first downside target is at 0.7550.
+The AUD/USD pair is forming another descending impulse.
+Possibly, the price may reach 0.7593 and then grow towards 0.7640.
+After that, the instrument may continue falling with the target at 0.7590.

 USDRUB, “US Dollar vs Russian Ruble”

-The USD/RUB pair is trading to rebound from 58.55 to the upside.
-Possibly, today the price may be corrected towards 59.42.
-Later, in our opinion, the market may fall with the target at 58.27.
+The USD/RUB pair has reached the target and completed the fourth wave.
+Possibly, the price may fall towards 58.26.
+Later, in our opinion, the market may grow with the target at 60.23.

 XAUUSD, “Gold vs US Dollar”